 Immediate openings.
 A student who is eligible for admission can be admitted immediately.
 JRC will do everything it can do to open up a space for those who are ready to be admitted.

 Advocacy assistance to gain admission.
 JRC provides guidance and advocacy assistance to parents wishing to gain admission for their children.
 In appropriate cases this can include assistance with educational appeals.

 Ages served.
-JRC is licensed and approved to serve individuals ages 5 through adult.
+JRC is licensed to serve individuals ages 5 through adult.
 Although most of JRC's students are children and teenagers, JRC also has an active adult services program, with its own classrooms, work activities centers and residences.